 New York City is rarely the site of stunning astronomical wonders, but twice a year residents and tourists are treated to a special solar event.
 During Manhattanhenge, the sun sets perfectly along the city's east-west street grid.

 The term "Manhattanhenge" was coined in 2002 by astrophysicist Neil deGrasse Tyson in reference to England's Stonehenge, a prehistoric monument known for its mysterious origins and dramatic solstice alignments.

 Ever since Tyson brought mainstream attention to Manhattanhenge, hundreds of New Yorkers have established a tradition of gathering along 14th, 23rd, 34th, 42nd, 57th and some parallel streets to witness a stunning skyscraper-framed sunset.
-In 2017, the "full sun on the grid" -- the absolute best Manhattanhenge experience -- comes on Tuesday, May 30 at 8:12 p.m.
+In 2017, the "full sun on the grid" — the absolute best Manhattanhenge experience — was on May 30 at 8:12 p.m.
 New York time.
-It comes around again on July 12th at 8:20 p.m.
-(If you miss that one, you can see a so-called "half sun on the grid" the next day, July 13.
+It comes around again on July 12 at 8:20 p.m., and if you miss that one, you can see a so-called "half sun on the grid" the next day, July 13.

 The popularity of the event has spiked in recent years, so observers are encouraged to show up at least a half-hour early to get a good view.